motaylormo/ft_ssl/README.md

 **[notes&examples_des](./notes%26examples_des)** is the same idea for DES, but to a lesser extent.

 **[This](https://wiki.openssl.org/index.php/Enc)** is a really good list of all the flags for real OpenSSL.

+# Usage
+Real OpenSSL's usage prints out its options in the format of 4 columns, each 18 chracters wide.
+This remains constant, regardless of the window's width; it does not resize to fit.